prakashchhipa/prakashchhipa.github.io/_pages/about.md

 Click [here](https://drive.google.com/file/d/1pzAf7G9xs9IzwEk3AyRk8VnPJsVlNH6V/view?usp=sharing) for updated CV!

-Prakash brings over 13 years of machine learning R&D experience spanning computer vision, self-supervised learning, foundation models, multimodality, and generative AI.
-From training large-scale models to leading teams and translating ideas into publications, patents, and products—he bridges scientific depth with real-world impact.

-He is a researcher and applied scientist, currently a WASP Fellow and ELLIS Member, holding a PhD in Machine Learning from Luleå University of Technology, Sweden (2025).
-His research advances robust, domain-aware self-supervised learning—starting from modeling fundamental yet natural phenomena of scene distortion caused by camera perspective, leading to improved robustness in real-world tasks such as object detection, crowd analytics, and person re-identification; extending to reinforcement learning–driven adversarial attacks, and adapting self-supervised methods across domains—from industrial mines to medical imaging.
-He has published in ICLR, ECCV, ACCV, WACV, and served as reviewer, invited talk speaker, and visiting researcher at UCF, received multiple grants and fellowships, and collaborated with leading researchers worldwide.
-He is currently working on multimodal foundation models, aiming to make them more robust, adaptable, and practically useful for real-world applications.
+Prakash is a Research Scientist and AI Professional working at the intersection of foundation models, multimodal AI, and computer vision, with a focus on translating advanced research into real-world impact.

+With a recent PhD in Machine Learning from Luleå Tekniska Universitet, Sweden, and over 13 years of experience across academia and industrial R&D, I have built and deployed large-scale AI systems—from medical imaging to multimodal models.
+At Samsung Research, I developed and scaled audio-visual recognition systems for millions of devices, while at ARKRAY R&D I led the research & development of AI for a commercialized medical imaging device for urine sediment analysis along with multiple high impact granted patents.
+My research work spans self-supervised learning, foundation models, and robust AI systems, with publications at ICLR, ECCV, and WACV.
+Prakash is also member of European Laboratory for Learning and Intelligent Systems (ELLIS).

+At RISE Scalable Systems, I contribute to the MIMER AI Factory, enabling AI transformation across industry, public sector, and research.
+I work on designing, adapting, and deploying foundation models and multimodal systems on high-performance infrastructure, helping organizations move from experimentation to scalable, production-ready AI solutions.

-Before academia, he spent a decade in industrial R&D. At Samsung R&D (2012–2018), he built large-scale vision systems and ad-recommendation models, leading to 11 international patents (5 granted) cited by major tech companies.
+Before PhD, he spent a decade in industrial R&D. At Samsung R&D (2012–2018), he built large-scale vision systems and ad-recommendation models, leading to 11 international patents (5 granted) cited by major tech companies.
 Later at Arkray R&D (2018–2020), he led the ML team developing AI-driven diagnostics (Aution Eye AI 4510), merging healthcare and machine learning innovation.

-Open for Research Scientist roles and discussions.
+I am particularly interested in advancing reliable and adaptive AI systems for real-world applications by growing some great ideas to reality, while contributing to foundational research that drives the next generation of multimodal and foundation models.
+If you are interested, please connect.
 Please check his updated CV [here](https://drive.google.com/file/d/1pzAf7G9xs9IzwEk3AyRk8VnPJsVlNH6V/view?usp=sharing).

 > **AskMeAnythingInCharts – Qwen2.5-VL-7B (LoRA) for Chart QA** - get your question answered on charts and plots.
 [Opensourced and released on Oct 2025] - [Open-source model on Hugging Face](https://github.com/prakashchhipa/AskAnythingInCharts-Qwen2.5-7B) [Try the live demo](https://huggingface.co/spaces/prakashchhipa/chart-qa-demo-qwen2.5) [Training code](https://github.com/prakashchhipa/AskAnythingInCharts-Qwen2.5-7B)